The Brighton to Portsmouth line of the LBSCR: East Southsea

 Portsmouth station was not located conveniently for ferry passengers and goods.
 Clarence Pier had been operating since 1861, and to was located on the southern margin of Portsea Island, in contradistinction to the Portsmouth station towards the west.
 The opening of South Parade Pier in 1879 exaggerated the difficulty, as it operated both as a ferry terminal and a pleasure pier.
 Southsea was already enjoying a growth in leisure visitors and the new pier encouraged the growth considerably.
 The Portsmouth main line was not capable of being adapted to handle Southsea traffic, and this gave rise to the Southsea Railway.

 The line was built from a new station on the Portsmouth main line, at Fratton, and the line and Fratton station opened in 1885.
 The course of the line was able to be taken around the conurbation of Portsmouth as it existed at the time.

 Both the LBSCR and the LSWR operated trains to Portsmouth, and the two companies agreed to co-operate; the line was sold to the two companies jointly, and they operated it in alternate years.
-At the beginning of the twentieth century street tramcar competition cut heavily into the railway’s business.
+At the beginning of the twentieth century street tramcar competition cut heavily into the railway's business.
 In an attempt to reduce cost and enable more frequent operation, the company used steam railmotors.

-In 1914 the line was not commercially viable and in accordance with Government directive, was closed.
+In 1914 the line was not commercially viable and in accordance with a government directive, was closed.